thefinn93/signal-weechat/README.md

 ## Limitations

-There are numerous issues in the GitHub issues for this project, but the following limitations are imposed by signal-cli's dbus interface.
-Some of them have open issues on signal-cli:
+Some current limitations:

 * Can only register one number.
 * No read receipts
+* No attachment display (open to suggestions on how to implement)

 ## Support

-good luck.
-No but seriously, feel free to file an issue, just no promises of support.
+Feel free to file an issue

 ## Contributing